tailscale/tailscale/api.md

 Replaces the list of search paths with the list supplied by the user and returns an error otherwise.

-### Input parameters
+### Parameters

 #### `tailnet` (required in URL path)

-Supply the tailnet in the path.
+The tailnet organization name.

 #### `searchPaths` (required in `POST` body)

-Supply a list of search paths in JSON; for example:
+Specify a list of search paths in a JSON object:

 ``` jsonc
 {